Recent Legal Update

 Short Answer

 In North Carolina, inherited or co-owned property can usually still be sold in a partition case even if one heir has a judgment or lien.
 In most situations, that debt is handled against the debtor-heir’s interest, not against the other heirs’ shares.
-The practical impact is that liens often have to be addressed to deliver clear title at closing, but the payoff typically comes from the proceeds allocated to the heir whose interest is encumbered.
+The practical impact is that liens often have to be addressed to deliver marketable title at closing, but the payoff typically comes from the proceeds allocated to the heir whose interest is encumbered.

 Understanding the Problem